YALI Act of 2026

 Summary

-Creates a program to help young African leaders and entrepreneurs build their skills through training, networking, and fellowships in the United States.
+Creates a program to help young African leaders build skills in business, community work, and government through training and networking opportunities.

 What problem does this solve?

-The United States needs to build strong, lasting relationships with the next generation of leaders in Africa, a continent of strategic importance.
-This bill establishes the Young African Leaders Initiative (YALI) to invest in these future leaders through training and exchange programs, strengthening partnerships.
+The United States needs to build strong relationships with the next generation of leaders in Africa.
+This bill formally creates the Young African Leaders Initiative to provide training and support, strengthening U.S.-Africa partnerships.

 What does this bill do?